reichlab/dengue-data-stub/README.md

 - use `git push <remote> <local_branch>:<remote_branch>` to push to a remote branch of the repo.
 - in the github interface merge your changes with a pull request
-- in scripts/setup/connect.R you might need to modify the path to your credentials file and server.